teacurran/WireTuner/.codemachine/inputs/tickets/T040-anchor-point-overlay.md

 - **Dependencies**: T015, T017

 ## Overview
-Render all anchor points on paths at all times with type-specific visual indicators: red circles for smooth/curve points, black squares for corner points, and orange triangles for tangent points.
+Render all anchor points on paths with type-specific visual indicators: red circles for smooth/curve points, black squares for corner points, and orange triangles for tangent points.
+Anchor points are displayed by default on all paths, with an option to toggle visibility via the View menu.

 ## Objectives
-- Always-visible anchor points (not just when selected)
+- Display anchor points by default on all paths (not just when selected)
+- Toggle visibility via View menu: View → Show/Hide Anchor Points
+- Keyboard shortcut: Cmd+Shift+A (macOS) / Ctrl+Shift+A (Windows)
 - Type-specific visualization based on handle configuration
 - Scale-independent rendering (same visual size at all zoom levels)
 - Transparent but clickable for future selection/dragging